lynaghk/todoFRP/todo/hlisp-javelin/README.md

 Frontend development: there are many ways to skin this cat, and so far none of them seem to really provide the model we need.
-HLisp gives us a new model as a foundation for investigating new ways to build the frontend.
+HLisp gives us a new model as a foundation for experimenting with different ways of building the frontend.

 For this application I wrote the [hlisp-reactive](http://github.com/micha/hlisp-reactive/) library to tie